 Anytime people start building a budget, they have to evaluate how much they are spending on this or that.
-The most common question I see around forums and social media is people asking how much should you spend on groceries?
+The most common question I see around forums and social media is people asking how much you should spend on groceries.
+Or what is normal.

-Step 2- Think about any and all food you had to throw away due to spoilage.
+Think about any food you had to throw away due to spoilage.

 Don’t forget awesome subscription meal planning services like Emeals.
 For less than a latte a month Emeals will do all the meal planning for you based on your personal dietary needs.
 Then you don’t even think about dinner.